 During my son’s wedding I prepared many different sweets.
 Many of you may know that Indian weddings lasts for few days.
 We had many events and every event has to have different sweets.
 I started preparing sweets few weeks earlier and freeze them.
 Everyone absolutely loved Nutella Peda.
 I also prepared Kesar Shrikhand, Puran Poli, Nutella Paneer Burfi and Mango Kalakand and plus I bought sweets from the store.
 When we had events I remember everyone were more interested in home-made sweets then store-bought one.

 3 main ingredients and easy to prepare this dish is a perfect way to celebrate any festival or events.
 I have prepared Kesar Kalakand before so this time it was even easy to make this desert.
 I wanted try to make mango flavour.
 It came out absolutely delicious!
 Kalakand is like a milk cake or fudge very moist and flavourful.
+If you can’t find ricotta cheese, you can use paneer instead.

 This recipe makes around 40-45 squares depending on the size of each squares.
 You can cut the recipe in half if you want to prepare less kalakand.